nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_mesh/dfu_over_bt_mesh.rst

 .. _dfu_over_bt_mesh:

-DFU over Bluetooth mesh
+DFU over Bluetooth Mesh
 #######################

 .. contents::
    :local:
    :depth: 2

-The DFU specification is implemented in the Zephyr Bluetooth mesh DFU subsystem as three separate models:
+The DFU specification is implemented in the Zephyr Bluetooth Mesh DFU subsystem as three separate models:

 * :ref:`zephyr:bluetooth_mesh_dfu_srv`
 * :ref:`zephyr:bluetooth_mesh_dfu_cli`
 * :ref:`zephyr:bluetooth_mesh_dfd_srv`

-For more information about the Zephyr Bluetooth mesh DFU subsystem, see :ref:`zephyr:bluetooth_mesh_dfu`.
+For more information about the Zephyr Bluetooth Mesh DFU subsystem, see :ref:`zephyr:bluetooth_mesh_dfu`.

-The Bluetooth mesh subsystem in |NCS| provides a set of samples that can be used for evaluation of the Bluetooth mesh DFU specification and subsystem:
+The Bluetooth Mesh subsystem in |NCS| provides a set of samples that can be used for evaluation of the Bluetooth Mesh DFU specification and subsystem:

 * :ref:`ble_mesh_dfu_target` sample
 * :ref:`ble_mesh_dfu_distributor` sample

 To configure and control DFU on the Firmware Distribution Server, it is required to have the Firmware Distribution Client model.
-The Bluetooth mesh DFU subsystem in Zephyr provides a set of shell commands that can be used to substitute the need for the client.
+The Bluetooth Mesh DFU subsystem in Zephyr provides a set of shell commands that can be used to substitute the need for the client.
-For the complete list of commands, see the :ref:`zephyr:bluetooth_mesh_shell_dfd_server` section of the Bluetooth mesh shell documentation.
+For the complete list of commands, see the :ref:`zephyr:bluetooth_mesh_shell_dfd_server` section of the Bluetooth Mesh shell documentation.

 The commands can be executed in two ways: